HackYourFuture-CPH/JavaScript/javascript3/week2/lesson-plan.md

 First when they fully understand one part of promises, i move on!
 Don't overcomplicate things.
 Only mention the resolve function to begin with.
 When they get that, say that there also is a reject function. **Take as many babysteps as is possible!** Dont mention that resolve and reject can take an argument to begin with, first later explain that.

 This class is a little poor on real world examples.
-Make a PR if you ahve any good ideas!
+Make a PR if you have any good ideas!

 - Async/await - simple introduction focused on usage
   - Quickly recap asynchronicity